konkair/DrawerWheel/README.md

 | Insert Nut M5 | 4,46 (x1) 89,24  (x20) | 0,096 (x1) 1,92 (x20) | https://www.rhino3dprinter.com/urun/insert-somun-m5
 | TOTAL | 3508,26 | 75,51 | (shipping not included)

-okey so probably you would ask, WHY? just 3d print or buy some materials make a case??
+Okay, you might be wondering why I didn't use a 3D printer or buy new materials to make a case.

-yo, this drawer is useless, just why wouldnt i use it?
-(btw game steering wheel thingys are very expensive, so i make my own)
+Yo this drawer is useless.
+Why wouldn't I use it? (btw, game steering wheels are very expensive, so I made my own.)

-lets start, First you need to find a drawer, it can be any type but its need to be durable, mine drawers floor is not too durable so i took one piece from mine drawer and put it below the floor:
+Let's start.
+First, you need to find a drawer.
+It can be any type, but it needs to be durable.
+Mine drawer's floor is not too durable, so I took one piece from my drawer and put it below the floor.
 <div align="center">
 <img src="https://github.com/user-attachments/assets/116d3467-f4b9-4faf-b2eb-86fc4ade8ef5" width="300">
 <img src="https://github.com/user-attachments/assets/148878e8-4b3e-43fb-a568-ca450b622681" width="300">